 If for some reason the development produces less incremental tax revenue than projected, Northwestern Mutual may not receive full repayment of the funds it has advanced.
-The company bears all of the risk if the TID fails to perform as anticipated.
+The company bears all of the risk if the TID fails to perform as anticipated; the City does not have any financial exposure.